 The past few years have seen the rise and spread of a new means to assure the availability of shipping assets without many of the associated overheads.
 Shippers sign on with other entities that can pool pallets, or they sign on with companies that, for a price, will make sure you’ve got the shipping assets you need, when you need them.
 Either way, you can be rest assured that you’ve got the benefits of plentiful buffer stock without the hassles or overhead.

-Most pools operate through a “like-kind exchange” system (which sometimes include vendors as middlemen) where companies with similar requirements — crates that could work just as well for Twinkies as they could for T-shirts, for instance — get back an asset similar to the one they shipped out.
+Most pools operate through a “like-kind exchange” system (which sometimes includes vendors as middlemen) where companies with similar requirements — crates that could work just as well for Twinkies as they could for T-shirts, for instance — get back an asset similar to the one they shipped out.

 While this arrangement sounds good in theory, you’ll probably feel differently if the replacements you’re saddled with look like they’ve seen more of the world than you ever will.
 Plus, if you feel that the premium shipping assets you added to the pool are slowly being siphoned off and switched with worn-out replacements, or if you need to track usage to improve billing accuracy, then tracking your returnable assets is just what the doctor ordered.